 What is PAD?

-While peripheral neuropathy is a nervous system condition, PAD is a condition of the arteries.
+While peripheral neuropathy is a nervous system condition, PAD is a condition of the Arteries are blood vessels that carry blood to your heart and other parts of your body..
 It’s characterized by narrowed, hardened arteries in the legs, limiting blood flow to the legs and feet.

-Common risk factors for PAD are increasing age, diabetes, kidney disease and smoking.
+Common risk factors for PAD are increasing age, diabetes, A disease that impairs the kidneys’ ability to filter waste products and extra water from the blood. and smoking.
 PAD has a range of general symptoms:

 - Cold toes or feet